ncd275/nmappar/README.md

 # Future
 ---------
 I might take out the dependency on Click and use argparse or optparse instead, Not sure.
 Looking to add a 'compare' function to compare two different nmap files.
 For example: A scan is ran on the network and two weeks later towards the end of the pentest, the same scan is ran again and the compare function would detect any changes.

-Let me know how you use Nmap results and if you would like to see anything added.